matthias-reis/carda-gatsby/content/articles/2022/08/interview-with-sol-r-drummer-aron-about-their-upcoming-album-atlas.md

 **Anne:** You worked with Sofar Stockholm.
 They take care of live venues and studios, if I am correctly informed?
 What are your connections with this gorgeous association?

+## "We played in Stockholm before the pandemic hit us"

-**Aron:** Sofar Sounds is a global organization active in more than 350 cities worldwide that organizes live gigs in unique venues like a retail store or a living room.
+**Aron:** Sofar Sounds is a global organisation active in more than 350 cities worldwide that organises live gigs in unique venues like a retail store or a living room.
 We change the venue for every gig, so each experience is unique.
 And yes, I am one of the artist bookers for Sofar Stockholm.
 Solár had the opportunity to play Sofar Stockholm in December 2019, just before the pandemic.

 **Anne:** You are a band of four, are you?
 With two persons on the keys, one guitar player/singer and a drummer?
 Who plays which instruments?
 Is Solár more like a collective like The Ocean, who sometimes come together and play in different constellations, or are you a fixed group of musicians?